NicolasMauge/wikipedia_extract/README.md

 This repository gathers some shells and python scripts to extract and clean wikipedia text for machine learning purposes

 ## Prerequisites:
-Anaconda package (tested on >5.1 but probably works on previous versions)
+- Anaconda package (tested on >5.1 but probably works on previous versions)
+- create a data directory

 ## 01_wikipedia_download.sh
 This script, based on the facebook repository, downloads the XML dump of wikipedia in a chosen language